Fred Hayman: Giorgio Beverly Hills

 Giorgio Beverly Hills was founded by Hayman and George Grant, who opened their women's fashion boutique in 1961 at 273 Rodeo Drive (at the junction with Dayton Way), which was then a very ordinary street.
 Gucci, Tiffany, and others established Rodeo Drive stores appeared in the mid-1970s.
 The name was derived from Grant's first name.
 Hayman recognised the potential of the site, as it was close to The Beverly Hilton hotel, where he had been working.
 The store used a signature yellow-and-white striped awning, which came to symbolise a Beverly Hills lifestyle.
 Hayman bought out Grant in 1962.
 The store had a reading room, pool table and oak bar, so that men could amuse themselves while the women shopped.

 Customers included Natalie Wood, Princess Grace, Ronald Reagan, Nancy Reagan, Diana Ross, Charlton Heston, and Elizabeth Taylor.

 In 1979, it was determined that there should be a signature fragrance and two years later in November 1981, Giorgio was launched.
 In 1987, the fragrance business and the Giorgio Beverly Hills brand were sold to Avon for $165 million.

 Fred Hayman Beverly Hills

 Following the sale of the Giorgio Beverly Hills brand, the store's name was changed to Fred Hayman Beverly Hills.

-Hayman owns an office building on Canon Drive, next to the restaurant Spago, which has his name on the top in a distinctive red script against a background of his signature yellow.
+Hayman owned an office building on Canon Drive, next to the restaurant Spago, which has his name on the top in a distinctive red script against a background of his signature yellow.